hanabi/hanabi.github.io/Reference.md

 * There are some common special situations that do **not** imply an *Order Chop Move*.
 Use your common sense!
 Here is a short list:
   * The 1 that was played was originally *Finessed* from a clue that happened **before** the number 1 clue.
   * The 1 was expected to be played from the *[Fresh 1's Rule](#playing-multiple-1s---the-fresh-1s-rule-part-2)*.
   * The 1 that was played has a different amount of positive clues than the other 1's.
-Different amounts of negative clues are ignored.
 (For example, *Order Chop Moves* would be "turned off" in the situation where Alice has one 1 has a positive 1 clue on it, and Alice has another 1 with a positive 1 clue on it and a positive red clue on it.)
+    * Different amounts of negative clues are ignored.
   * The 1 that was skipped over is known to be bad from contextual information.
 (See the *[Stale 1's Clue](#context-clues--the-stale-1s-clue)* section.)

 ### Double Order Chop Move (for 3-Player Games)